+358.210 Disbursement of county historical fund.
+Upon the filing of the detailed estimate and approval thereof by the county court, all moneys in the county historical fund are subject to disbursal by warrants drawn by the historical society and signed by the president and secretary of the society.
+No money withdrawn from the fund shall be expended except for purposes set forth in ORS 358.200 and included in the detailed estimate.
 358.220 Annual report of expenditures.
 On or before January 1 of each year, every historical society specified in ORS 358.200 which has received moneys from a county historical fund shall submit a report in writing to the county court showing in detail how such moneys have been expended during the preceding fiscal year ending June 30.
 [Amended by 1977 c.325 §3]